devbattery/won4885.github.io-previous/aboutme.md

 ---
 layout: page
 title: About Me
-subtitle: Trying to be a backend developer 🐎
+subtitle: To Become a Backend Developer 🧑🏻‍💻
 ---

 <!-- My name is Wonjun Jeong.
 I have the following qualities: